JsnDg/ECE143-Project/README.md

 Authors: Group 11:Zijian Ding, Gitika Karumuri, Kunmao Li, Jianing Zhang

 Project Description:
-We will be analyzing a dataset collected from forests in the northeast region of Portugal.
-Firstly, we will establish relationships between the meteorological factors correlated to forest fires(e.g. temperature, wind, FFMC, DMC).
-We will then apply the relationship to building a prediction system for forest fires.
-The system will calculate and give feedback on the probability of potential forest fires using SVM.
+We have analyzed a dataset collected from forests in the northeast region of Portugal with the utilization of FWI system.
+Firstly, we established relationships between the meteorological factors(e.g. temperatrue, relative humidity, wind) as well as model features(e.g. FFMC, DMC) correlated to forest fires.
+Having acquired the weights and influence of different factors on forest fires, We then applied the relationship to building a prediction system for forest fires.
+The system will calculate the parametrs input and give feedback on the probability of potential forest fires using SVM.

 Modules used:
-   Please install all of the modules mentioned below before running the files.<br /> -Pandas<br />
+   Please install all of the modules mentioned below before running the files.<br /> data processing:
+  -Pandas<br />
+  -numpy<br />
+  plot generating:
   -matplotlib.pyplot<br />
   -seaborn<br />
   -mpl_toolkits.mplot3d<br />
   -pyehcart<br />
-  -numpy<br />
+  regression models:
   -sklearn:datasets, linear_model,sklearn.metrics<br />
   -scipy.interpolate